Skip to content

 • Leaders 9–12 ft; 4X–6X tippet

-• Local dries/emergers, nymphs & a buggers
+• Local dries/emergers, nymphs & buggers

 Budget & Booking Notes